JohnGarciaJr/cybersecurity-porfolio/python-projects/foundational-exercises/README.md

 - Input validation through type conversion
 - Clear, user‑friendly output

+3. Product Price Calculator
+A Python script that asks the user for three product names and their prices, then calculates the total and average cost.
+This exercise highlights:
+- Working with strings and numeric input
+- Floating‑point arithmetic
+- Using round() for currency formatting
+- Constructing formatted output with f‑string

 Additional foundational exercises will be added to this folder as I continue expanding my Python skills.